LacazeThomas/ST2DCCC/README.md

 ## Installation Steps

-Import the project under IntelliJ IDEA (File -> Open and select the project's folder).
+Import the project in IntelliJ IDEA (File -> Open and select the project's folder).
 You can now run the program via `run` menu.

 ## License